List of modern great powers: Prussia and Germany (1763–1918, 1933–1945)

 Six million people were unemployed when the Nazis took power in 1933 and by 1937 there were fewer than a million.
 This was in part due to the removal of women from the workforce.
 Real wages dropped by 25 per cent between 1933 and 1938.
 After the dissolution of the trade unions in May 1933, their funds were seized and their leadership arrested, including those who attempted to co-operate with the Nazis.
 A new organisation, the German Labour Front, was created and placed under Nazi Party functionary Robert Ley.
 The average work week was 43 hours in 1933; by 1939 this increased to 47 hours.

 By early 1934, the focus shifted towards rearmament.
 By 1935, military expenditures accounted for 73 per cent of the government's purchases of goods and services.
 On 18 October 1936, Hitler named Göring as Plenipotentiary of the Four Year Plan, intended to speed up rearmament.
 In addition to calling for the rapid construction of steel mills, synthetic rubber plants, and other factories, Göring instituted wage and price controls and restricted the issuance of stock dividends.
 Large expenditures were made on rearmament in spite of growing deficits.
 Plans unveiled in late 1938 for massive increases to the navy and air force were impossible to fulfil, as Germany lacked the finances and material resources to build the planned units, as well as the necessary fuel required to keep them running.
 With the introduction of compulsory military service in 1935, the Reichswehr, which had been limited to 100,000 by the terms of the Versailles Treaty, expanded to 750,000 on active service at the start of World War II, with a million more in the reserve.
 By January 1939, unemployment was down to 301,800 and it dropped to only 77,500 by September.

 After triumphing in economic success, the Nazis started a hostile foreign expansion policy.
 They first sent troops to occupy the demilitarized Rhineland in 1936, then annexed Austria and Sudetenland of Czechoslovakia in 1938.
 In 1939, they further annexed the Czech part of Czechoslovakia and founded the Protectorate of Bohemia and Moravia, and annexed the Lithuanian port city of Klaipėda.
-The Slovak part of Czechoslovakia declared independence under German support and the Slovak Republic is established.
+The Slovak part of Czechoslovakia declared independence under German support and the Slovak Republic was established.

 World War II broke out in 1939, when Germany invaded Poland with the Soviet Union.
 After occupying Poland, Germany started the conquest of Europe, and occupied Belgium, Luxembourg, Netherlands, Denmark, Norway, France and the British Channel Islands in 1940, Estonia, Latvia, Lithuania, Greece and Yugoslavia in 1941, Italy, Albania, Montenegro and Monaco in 1943, and Hungary in 1944.
 The French government continued to operate after the defeat, but was actually a client state of Germany.

-Nazi Germany invaded the Soviet Union in 1941, only to face defeat.
+Nazi Germany invaded the Soviet Union in 1941, but was forced to retreat following a number of Allied victories.
 This marks the start of the collapse of the German Reich.
-On 8 May 1945, Nazi Germany officially surrendered and marks the end of the Nazi Regime.
+On 8 May 1945, Nazi Germany surrendered to the Allies and the regime was dissolved shortly thereafter.